Does your breastmilk supply need a boost? Give these delish lactation cookie recipes a try!

-There’s no two ways about it: if you decide to breastfeed, your life will completely revolve around feeding schedules for a fair while.
+There are no two ways about it: if you decide to breastfeed, your life will completely revolve around feeding schedules for a fair while.
 And even if you’ve got the support from those around you, when your little one is screaming for more milk but your girls have momentarily given up and turned to sand, it can be pretty stressful.
 We are totally in the #fedisbest camp here at HoneyKids, but we also totally get how low a new mum can feel when breast milk production is not going the way you planned.
 The good news is that not only are there lots of ways to boost milk supplies, but one of the yummiest ways of all is by whipping up a batch (or ten) of lactation cookies!
-Here are the recipes we’ve tried, tested and wolfed by the batch-load…
+Here are the recipes we’ve tried, tested and wolfed by the batch load…

 The key ingredients of every lactation cookie

 Regardless of the recipe, you’ll always find one or two of these galactagogues (something that helps boost mummy milk to the uninitiated) in lactation cookies: oats, brewer’s yeast, coconut oil and flax seeds.
 Make sure to have these on hand if you’re ready to bake, and if you’re feeling adventurous then do try your own combos of flavours for your own unique cookie (don’t forget to share the recipe with us!).